-3.2 Customer Relationships and Satisfaction: How do you build relationships and grow customer satisfaction and loyalty?
+3.2 Voice of the Customer: How do you obtain and use information from your customers?

-This Item examines your organisation's processes for building customer relationships and determining customer satisfaction, with the aim of acquiring new customers, retaining existing customers, and developing new market opportunities.
+This Item examines your organisation's processes for listening to your customers, determining their satisfaction and dissatisfaction, and analyzing and using customer data, with the aim of improving marketing, building a more customer-focused culture, and identifying opportunities for innovation.